TheAngryByrd/MiniScaffold/README.md

 build.sh
 ```

-THe bin of you lib should then look like
+The bin of your new lib should look like

 ```
 tree src/MyCoolNewLib/bin/
 src/MyCoolNewLib/bin/